david-bauer/flash-cards/README.md

 # Flashcards App

-Just a small app that lets users create and edit sets of two-sided flashcards Good practice for html, css, and javascript
+Just a small webpage that lets users create and edit sets of two-sided flashcards.
+You would probably never use this over quizlet.
+It was good practice for html, css, and javascript.

 ## Current Functionality: